gedex/wp-slack/readme.md

 It's possible to add more events using `slack_get_events` filter.
 For more information check [the doc](http://gedex.web.id/wp-slack/).

-The new event will be shown on integration setting and if enabled anytime a user is logged in you'll get the notification in Slack.

 **Development of this plugin is done on [GitHub](https://github.com/gedex/wp-slack).
 Pull requests are always welcome**.

 ## Installation ##